 This paper documents the results of a study of color terms produced by Trobriand Islanders.
 Eleven color stimuli were presented to 60 informants in five different age-groups ranging from approximately 4 to 75 years.
 These informants, native speakers of Kilivila, live in Tauwema village on Kaileuna Island, one of the Trobriand Islands in Papua New Guinea.

 The paper first describes the method and the aims of the study.
 It then discusses the strategies of language production used by the informants, presents the inventory of the lexical set of color terms in Kilivila, and describes the semantic scope of these terms.
 Finally it discusses aspects of language change in progress that affect this lexical set of color terms in a rather dramatic way.

-This list is based on CrossRef data as of 15 january 2021.
+This list is based on CrossRef data as of 7 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.

 Any errors therein should be reported to them.